FelipeGarcia911/my-recipe-finder/readme.md

 4. Use of Image Lazy Loading.
 5. Centralized Typography.
 6. Centralized Theme (colors, fonts).
+7. Use of debouncing to block burst calls.
+8. Use of Context to create a basic state management.
+9. Use of Styled Componets.

 # Possible Improvements
 1. Use of Redux to state management.